Abu-Ruhan-Mahamud/DBMS-Project-Farm-Management-System/README.md

 <h2>Introduction</h2>

-This a farm management system where users can register as farmers and list their products enabling customers to see the various products listed by different farmers eliminating the involvement of middlemen.
+This is a farm management system where users can register as farmers and list their products enabling customers to see the various products listed by different farmers eliminating the involvement of middlemen.

 <h2>🧐 Features</h2>